CraftAcademyLabs/ca_course/ionic/the_back-end.md

 Let's create a dummy endpoint just to make sure everything is okay in terms of security settings.

 In your `routes.rb` create an API namespece and add V0 within it.
+Nested in that namespace we want to add a `:ping` resource with one single `:index` action.

 !FILENAME config/routes.rb
 ```ruby